vinitkanov/vinitkanov/README.md

 I code an app as my mood condition.
 Much of my time spent in Github and Twitter doom scrolling.
 I like to make a new program everyday.
 I still learn about coding and try a bit of new language, now I am currently learning python to enhance my skill.

-I am not developer btw....
+I code as a hobby

 ## Contact Person >ᴗ<